 Dorian Rhea Debussy, Ph.D. (she/her) is a Lecturer in the Department of Women’s, Gender, and Sexuality Studies at The Ohio State University at Newark.
 She joined the faculty in summer 2019, and she previously served as a Lecturer in the Department of Political Science for three years.

-In addition to her role with OSU, Rhea serves as the inaugural Director of External Affairs at Equitas Health, which is a non-profit community healthcare system and one of the largest LGBTQ+ and HIV/AIDS serving healthcare organizations in the country.
+In addition to her role with OSU, Rhea serves as the inaugural Director of External Affairs at Equitas Health, which is one of the largest LGBTQ+ and HIV/AIDS serving healthcare organizations in the country.
 Prior to this, she enjoyed a decade of service in higher education, which began in public university settings in Connecticut.
 Most recently, she served as the Associate Director for the Office of Diversity, Equity, and Inclusion at Kenyon College, where she specialized in fostering LGBTQ+ inclusion and equity across campus and beyond.
 During her time at Kenyon College, she also served as a Visiting Assistant Professor of Women’s and Gender Studies, where she taught the college’s first queer studies course.

-A graduate of the Dept. of Political Science at the University of Connecticut, Rhea’s doctoral work focused on the histories of LGBTQ exclusion from the military and intelligence communities.
-Building upon this research, Rhea served as the lead author for the newly updated and expanded third edition of Freedom to Serve: The Definitive Guide to LGBTQ Military Service (forthcoming in fall 2023; Washington, D.C.: Modern Military Association of America), which is the most comprehensive guidebook on issues affecting LGBTQ service members across all branches of the military.
+A graduate of the Dept. of Political Science at the University of Connecticut, Rhea’s doctoral work focused on the histories of LGBTQ+ exclusion from the military and intelligence community.
+Building upon this research, Rhea served as the lead author for the newly updated and expanded third edition of Freedom to Serve: The Definitive Guide to LGBTQ Military Service (2023), which is the most comprehensive guidebook on issues affecting LGBTQ service members across all branches of the military.
 Given the important nature of this work and the status of this guidebook, an advance copy of this text was requested by the Biden Presidential Transition Team in December 2020.
+Her current book project – The Lavender Bans: A Century of Anti-LGBTQ+ Policies in the US Military – with Columbia University Press is forthcoming in spring 2026, and it has received advance praise from former leaders in the US Dept. of Defense (DoD).

 Selected Publications